cs1302uga/cs1302-hw7.5/README.md

      to determine the import statements that are needed.

-1. Once your app is able to print the text from the `TextField` to standard output, ammend the code that is also creates an `Image` object using the supplied URL, then sets the `image` propery of the `ImageView` using the appropriated setter method.
+1. Once your app is able to print the text from the `TextField` to standard output, ammend the code so that is also creates an `Image` object using the supplied URL, then sets the `image` propery of the `ImageView` using the appropriated setter method.
    **Recompile before continuing.**